glory9/Audio-Email-Reader/README.md

 # Screen Reader Simulation
-This app when completed, will allow blind/visually impaired people to listen to audio version of their email.
+This app when will allow blind/visually impaired people to listen to audio version of their email.

 Referenced libraries include imaplib, email, playsound API and google text-to-speech API(gTTS).